GMLC-TDC/netif/README.md

 # NetIF
-Network interface library code used by HELICS for getting network addresses on a system without relying on name lookups.
+Network interface library code used by HELICS for getting network addresses on a system without relying on name lookups.Header-only, requires C++14.

 OS              | CPU Arch      | Service       | Badge
 --------------- | ------------- | ------------- | ----------